Today’s awesome recording topic: Drum Microphones.

 How Many Mics Do You Need to Record a Drum Kit?

-The truth is, there a million ways not to mic up a drum kit.
+The truth is, there’s million ways to mic up a drum kit.
 Well maybe not a million, but a lot.

 Depending on the: